loader

 Taste, texture, nutrients and other details

-• It can be paired with gluten-free bread or other rice dishes.
+• It pairs well with gluten-free bread or other rice dishes.

 • The dish is made from 100% pure herbs and spices.

-• It is made without any artificial colour, flavour and preservatives.
+• It is made without any artificial colour, flavour, or preservatives.

-• It is a palatable recipe, an excellent source of antioxidants, fibre and nutrients.
+• It is a palatable recipe and an excellent source of antioxidants, fibre, and nutrients.

 • It can be taken every day and is prominently found in pure-vegetarian Indian Tiffin Service.